dirkwhoffmann/DeepDrill/docs/_sources/Tutorials/Installation.md.txt

 - **Step 1: Install third-party libraries**

-    DeepDrill utilizes the GNU Multiple Precision Arithmetic Library (GMP) and the Simple and Fast Multimedia Library (SFML).
+    To compile the DeepDrill tool chain, the GNU Multiple Precision Arithmetic Library (GMP) and the Simple and Fast Multimedia Library (SFML) are required.
+For recording zoom videos, DeepFlight executes FFmpeg at runtime.

   - Option 1: Install with Homebrew

     ```bash
     brew install gmp
     brew install libsfml
+    brew install ffmpeg
     ```

   - Option 2: Install with APT